 International Admission Requirements

-To apply, you must be at least 16 years old and/or in the final two years of high school/secondary education*.
-If you meet the minimum age requirement, you will be eligible to apply.
+Submit Your Application +−To apply, you must be at least 16 years old and/or in the final two years of high school/secondary education*.

 * If you are not yet 16, we would encourage you to consider attending the AMDA High School Summer Conservatory.

-IMPORTANT NOTE: To better prepare for your AMDA audition, we strongly encourage ALL applicants to review the Audition Requirements and Tips page prior to scheduling an audition or submitting a video submission.
+Admission and scholarship consideration to AMDA require an audition.
+AMDA offers a robust calendar of auditions including regional auditions, campus auditions, live-online auditions and video submissions.
+Scheduling your audition will prompt a phone call with one of our enrollment specialist (or another term for call center) to help you prepare for a successful audition.IMPORTANT: To better prepare for your AMDA audition, we strongly encourage ALL applicants to review the Audition Instructions and Tips page prior to scheduling an audition or submitting a video submission.

-Official records or certified copies of your academic records must be mailed to AMDA in an unopened, sealed envelope to:
+- Official transcripts and academic records or certified copies of your academic records MUST be mailed to AMDA at the address below in an unopened, sealed envelope.

 AMDA – Records Department